mroi/nix-base/README.md

 host within the underlying system.
 To set up a brand new machine, it is sufficient to download this repository, create a configuration, and run `rebuild`.

-The `rebuild` script supports a series of subcommands as arguments, which can be enumerated with the command line option `-h` or `--help`:
+The `rebuild` script supports a series of commands as arguments, which can be enumerated with the command line option `-h` or `--help`:

 **`activate`**
-This is the default when no subcommands are given.
+This is the default when no commands are given.
 It manifests the configuration on the host and is intended to be idempotent, reducing to a no-op on subsequent executions.

 **`update`**
-This subcommand pulls external sources for package updates.
+Updates the whole system by pulling external sources.
+As these external sources can change it is not idempotent and should be rerun regularly.

 **`clean`**
 Run regular maintenance tasks to check and clean the system.
+These are long-running tasks that may require considerable user interaction.

 **`all`**
-Runs all the above subcommands.
+Runs all the above commands.

 The command line option `-i` or `--interactive` prompts for any state-changing commands.
 Confirm them by pressing `Enter`.